What does organic actually mean?

 The EU organic label

-Once a product meets all the appropriate standards, then it can be labelled as organic.
-These products are marked with the green logo of the European organic label, so you can be sure you are buying something that meets strict organic farming regulations and has undergone stringent checks before going on sale in our shops.
+Once a product meets all legal European standards, then it can be labelled as organic.
+These products are marked with the green logo of the European organic label, so you can be sure you’re buying something that meets strict organic farming regulations and has undergone stringent checks before going on sale in our shops.
 This certificate is also part of European legislation so, if you see it on a product in another European country, you can still be sure of its organic origin.